One-Step Diffusion for Detail-Rich and Temporally Consistent Video Super-Resolution: Appendix

 \section{Appendix}

-In the appendix, we provide the following materials: \begin{itemize}[leftmargin=0.5cm, itemsep=0.1em] \item Training algorithm of DLoRAL (referring to Section 3.2 in the main paper); \item Ablation studies on training strategies in DLoRAL (referring to Section 3.2 in the main paper); \item Results of user study (referring to Section 4.2 in the main paper); \item More real-world visual comparisons under scaling factor $4\times$ (referring to Section 4.2 in the main paper); \item Video demonstration; \item Broader impacts.
+In the appendix, we provide the following materials: \begin{itemize}[leftmargin=0.5cm, itemsep=0.1em] \item Training algorithm of DLoRAL (referring to Section 3.2 in the main paper); \item More ablation studies on training strategies and key components of DLoRAL (referring to Section 3.2 and Section 4.2 in the main paper); \item More real-world visual comparisons under scaling factor $4\times$ (referring to Section 4.2 in the main paper); \item Video demonstration; \item Broader impacts.

 \end{itemize}

 {A.\arabic{subsection}}